 Officials plan burnout to fight western North Carolina fires

-Firefighters are trying to put an end to a wildfire burning in part of the Pisgah National Forest in western North Carolina.
-The Asheville Citizen-Times reported that firefighters planned to conduct burnout operations in fires near Marion and Old Fort.
+Firefighters are trying to put an end to a wildfire burning in part of the Pisgah National Forest and some private land in western North Carolina.
+Firefighters planned to conduct burnout operations in fires near Marion and Old Fort, the Asheville Citizen-Times reported.

 Comments